-11. Only the electronic ignition/fuel injection control units (ECU) supplied by the official Supplier are allowed, and any ECU used on a Moto2 machine at a GP event must be registered with the Technical Director.
+11. Only the official Electronic ignition/fuel injection control unit (ECU, with built-in datalogger), Inertial Measurement Unit (IMU), Dashboard, and Switch Panel as supplied by the official Supplier are allowed, and any ECU used on a Moto2 machine at a GP event must be registered with the Technical Director.

 This ECU must remain unmodified in hardware and software as delivered by the official Supplier, with the exception of the normal tuning adjustments allowed only by the standard software 'Setting Tool' supplied as part of the Moto2 Kit.
 The use of any additional device or module to modify the signals sent from the ECU to the actuators is forbidden.
-Injectors, bypass systems and ignition must be operated exclusively by the original and unmodified ECU signal, with the exception of the Quickshifter, which is allowed to be connected directly to the ignition coil, as described in 2.5.3.9.8.
+Injectors, bypass systems and ignition must be operated exclusively by the original and unmodified ECU signal.

-- 12. The ECU is defined as part of the engine (refer to Art.
-2.5.3.2.8.vi)b).
-ECU units may be distributed to teams at official Moto2 events, and may be required to be returned during or after the event for checking and/or re-distribution. - 13.
-The Technical Director may inspect all ECU hardware and software at any time, including access to all stored information.
+- 13. The Technical Director may inspect all ECU hardware and software at any time, including access to all stored information.
 The Technical Director may require the team to change the ECU on any machine for another identical standard one at any time. - 14.
 Design and construction of the wiring harness is free to accommodate the needs of different machine designs, provided it respects the official Supplier's wiring diagram.
 Only the standard ECU, Datalogger and junction units may be connected to the harness, and connection of the components listed in Art.
 2.5.3.2.8 and Art.
 2.5.3.2.10 is mandatory.